tommycs127/yumcha/README.md

 Yumcha functions as a bridge between diverse transcription systems by utilizing a structured, phonology-driven engine.
 Instead of simple string replacement, it processes language through four distinct layers:

-- **Phonology Definition**: Languages are defined by their internal sound structures (e.g., Initial, Nucleus, Coda, and Tone).
-This creates a "source of truth" called an Intermediate Representation—a universal format that bridges different schemes much like IPA.
+- **Phonology Definition**: Languages are defined by their internal sound structures.
+This creates a universal format that bridges different schemes much like IPA.

 - **Sequential Text Parsing**: Input text is decomposed into its orthographical components using fine-grained regular expressions.
 This ensures that even complex diacritics and combining characters are identified accurately.

 - **Context-Aware Conversion**: Yumcha maps these parsed components to the Intermediate Representation.
 This process is context-aware, meaning it can prioritize specific phonological or orthographical rules over literal translations, ensuring linguistic accuracy.

-- **Bidirectional Mapping**: Because the system is built on reversible logic, the intermediate format can be seamlessly converted into any supported target scheme (e.g., converting Yale to Meyer–Wempe), preserving all relevant phonological information.
+- **Bidirectional Mapping**: Because the system is built on reversible logic, the intermediate format can be seamlessly converted into any supported target scheme, preserving all relevant phonological information.

 For a detailed breakdown of the code implementation and mapping logic, please refer to the [How it works](/docs/how-it-works.md) documentation.